grafana/grafana/docs/sources/setup-grafana/start-restart-grafana.md

 `docker restart grafana`

-Alternately, you can use the `docker compose restart` command to restart Grafana.
+Alternatively, you can use the `docker compose restart` command to restart Grafana.
 For more information, refer to [docker compose documentation](https://docs.docker.com/compose/).

 ### Docker compose example